Diagnostic 5: Week 5 review

 Question 9: Str

-method for the Rational
+Implement the __str__ method for the Rational class.
+See the

 doctests for expected behavior.